The-Marcy-Lab-School/breakthrough-unit-3/lesson-2-reusable-and-class-based-components/practice/short-response.md

 2. Describe the purpose behind passing props to the function calls for `constructor()` and `super()`.

-3) How does `useState()` functionally different from `this.setState()`?

-4. Based on your knowledge of functional programming and object-oriented programming, what might some of the benefits be of using functional components with hooks rather than class-based components?
+3. Based on your knowledge of functional programming and object-oriented programming, what might some of the benefits be of using functional components with hooks rather than class-based components?

-5) Imagine a developer prefers to use class-based components in React and not hooks, is this allowable by the React community?
+4. Imagine a developer prefers to use class-based components in React and not hooks, is this allowable by the React community?